 Not doing anything and just waiting for a refresh will not result in the penalty being lifted.

 Corrective actions must be taken for the penalty to be removed.

 As mobile search becomes much more important it is imperative that you stay near the top of the search results.
 One of the best ways to make sure you stay near the top is to be listed first in the Google map listings, which now requires a lot more steps than it used to.
 But can be accomplished with the proper approach.

 Recovery has become a specialty with me and I would be glad to take a look at your site and see if that is an option.
 There are circumstances that starting over with a new website is the best option, but most websites can be recovered.
-Please fill out the Inquiry Form and I’ll get back to you right away.
+Please call or email and I’ll get back to you right away.
 Every day that you wait is lost revenue.